 To promote early identification and more effective responses to the needs of Minnesota students experiencing housing instability and homelessness, Minnesota Housing, the Minnesota Department of Education, the Minnesota Department of Human Services, the Minnesota Interagency Council on Homelessness, and the Heading Home Minnesota Funders Collaborative have developed an program called Homework Starts with Home.
-Under this program, school- and community-based collaborative programs will help homeless or at-risk families with school-age children achieve housing stability and promote academic success.
-These efforts are supported with grants totaling \$3.5 million from three sources: Housing Trust Fund and Family Homeless Prevention and Assistance Program.
+Under this program, school-and community-based collaborative programs will help homeless or at-risk families with school-age children achieve housing stability and promote academic success.
+These efforts are supported with grants totaling \$3.5 million from two sources: Housing Trust Fund and Family Homeless Prevention and Assistance Program.

-In 2015, 2017, 2019 and 2021, the Minnesota Legislature made an appropriation of \$125,000 per year to support the statewide Homeless Management Information System (HMIS).
+In 2023, Minnesota Legislature made an appropriation of \$1.250 million in FY 2024-25 to the Department of Human Services to support the statewide Homeless Management Information System (HMIS).
 This system helps housing and service providers to more effectively coordinate assistance and services to meet the needs of the homeless or near-homeless people.
 Minnesota Housing and the Department of Human Services annually supports the operation of HMIS, along with contributions from providers and CoCs.